 Mobile learning or m learning is learning that takes place on a mobile device.
 While most eLearning software functions on smartphones, the user experience is poor.
 However, with microlearning, it’s simple to distribute mobile-optimised lessons via the cloud and have them operate in a far more engaging manner.

 Turning learning into a gamified experience is a dream – learning stops feeling like learning and retention is enhanced.
 However, game development is expensive, complex and time consuming.
 However, using microlearning-based game templates, it’s possible to add regular questions and answers to existing game templates which make even the most boring lessons fun to complete.

-If you like this expanded view of our microlearning definition and would like to use microlearning as a replacement (or to augment) existing training programs, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS for free by signing up here or in the box below.
+If you like this expanded view of our microlearning definition and would like to use microlearning as a replacement (or to augment) existing training programs, get in touch at email@example.com.
+You can also try EdApp’s Mobile LMS for free by signing up here.